 - W3C sXBL (currently a working draft, 2005) stands for SVG's XML Binding Language.
 It is supposed to include a subset of XBL 2.0 features needed for SVG.
 It's similar in spirit to Mozilla's XBL, but there are a few subtle (and not-so-subtle) differences.
 For example, names of the elements are different.
 Also sXBL lacks some features of XBL, such as bindings inheritance and defining methods/properties on bound elements.

-- XBL 2.0 (W3C Candidate Recommendation) is being developed to address problems found in XBL 1.0 and to allow for implementations in a broader range of Web browsers.
-Mozilla plans to implement XBL2 in future versions of Gecko with initial stages started in June 2009.
+- XBL 2.0 (W3C Candidate Recommendation) was developed to address problems found in XBL 1.0 and to allow for implementations in a broader range of Web browsers.
+In 2009 Mozilla announced plans to implement XBL2 in future versions of Gecko.

 An overview of differences between Mozilla XBL and XBL2 is in a newsgroup posting by Jonas Sicking (April, 2007).